stoplightio/spectral/docs/guides/3-javascript.md

 ## Loading Rulesets

-Spectral comes with some rulesets that are very specific to OpenAPI v2/v3, and they can be loaded using `Spectral.loadRuleset()`.
+Spectral comes with some rulesets that are very specific to OpenAPI v2/v3, and they can be loaded using `Spectral.setRuleset()`.

 ```js
 const { Spectral } = require("@stoplight/spectral-core");